 What is the Hardest Art School to Get Into?

-If you graduated high school with a significant amount of art education under your belt and believe that you possess the talent necessary to pursue a career as an artist or other creative professional, you might wonder about what’s the hardest art school to get into.
-You won’t be able to fully express yourself until you have the technical skills necessary to do so, and art school is the best location for you to acquire those skills.
+If you graduated high school with a significant amount of art education under your belt and believe that you possess the talent necessary to pursue a career as an artist or other creative professional, you might wonder: what’s the hardest art school to get into.
+You won’t be able to fully express yourself until you have the technical skills necessary to do so, and art school is the best place for you to acquire those skills.

-Even though the prerequisites needed to attend art school might vary greatly, many of the top art programs are quite competitive.
-Even if you have an impressive portfolio and application materials, the hardest art school to get into may still be challenging to differentiate yourself from the other candidates.
-You will get the knowledge you need to successfully apply to art school by reading this blog.
-We will discuss the steps involved in applying not only to the hardest art school to get into but, the other schools mentioned here.
+Even though the prerequisites needed to attend art school may vary, many of the top art programs are quite competitive.
+Even if you have an impressive portfolio and application materials, the hardest art school to get into, you may still have trouble differentiating yourself from the other candidates.
+In this post, you will get the knowledge you need to successfully apply to art school.
+We will discuss the steps involved in applying, not only to the hardest art school to get into but, the other schools discussed here.

 How Difficult Is It to Get Into Art School?

-The answer to this question is dependent on the requirements for enrollment in the desired school.
-Elite art colleges have severe admission standards.
-As a direct consequence of this, they use extreme vetting and have an extremely low admission rate.
+This really depends on the individual requirements of the school, but there are some important factors to keep in mind.
+Elite art colleges have very rigorous admissions standards.
+Because of this, they use extreme vetting and have an extremely low acceptance rate.
 For example, the admittance rate at the Rhode Island School of Design is twenty percent, whereas the acceptance rate at the Yale School of Art is only six percent.

 More than half of all undergraduates at MIT take at least one art class each year, with nearly half of those students also participating in music and theater classes or performance organizations.
 Additionally, though being the hardest art school to get into, many students choose to minor in or concentrate on art disciplines.